RamenVentures/Operating-Manual/README.md

 Startups are dominated by power laws.
 [The top 10 unicorns are worth as much as the next 100 combined.](https://www.cbinsights.com/research/unicorn-power-law/) [0.04% of investments return 50x.](https://www.sethlevine.com/archives/2014/08/venture-outcomes-are-even-more-skewed-than-you-think.html)

-Can this team in this market at this valuation be one of the 4/1,000 that create a 50-100X return?
+Can this Team in this Market at this valuation be one of the 4/1,000 that create a 50-100x return?

 ### Our Investment Due Diligence
-Our investment diligence is designed to be light weight, but rigerous enough to uncover any red flags.
+Our investment due diligence is designed to be light weight but rigorous enough to uncover any red flags.

 **Our Goal**
 To decide whether or not to invest.